Eilah974/Match-your-mates/README.md

 /signup
 ```
 ### For user profile
-Get user profile (GET method with use of a JSON Web Token)
+Get user profile or delete it (GET and DELETE methods with use of a JSON Web Token)
 ```
 /profile
 ```